Friedi Kühne: Personal life

 Kühne finished his high school education with the Abitur at Karolinen-Gymnasium Rosenheim in 2009.
-After nine months of civilian service at Caritas Wendelstein Werkstätten in Rosenheim, he started studying for a high school teaching degree in English and Mathematics at the Ludwig Maximilian University of Munich in 2010.
+After nine months of civilian service at Caritas Wendelstein Werkstätten in Rosenheim, he started studying for a high school teaching degree in English and Mathematics at LMU Munich in 2010.
 He graduated from the university in Fall 2017 and has lived in Bad Aibling since, dedicating most of his time and energy to slacklining.